RikDuijm/travel-guide/README.md

 ### <a name="content"></a>Content
 **What content type would be relevant?**<br>
 Every suggestion must be excellent.
-In this way the customer can be convinced that this is the specialist that offers quality and he/she can quickly give a meaningful interpretation to the journey - without having to scan a lot of information and read-in night after night.
+In this way the customer can be reassured that this is the specialist that offers quality and he/she can quickly give a meaningful interpretation to the journey - without having to scan a lot of information and read-in night after night.

 Quantity is irrelevant, and it actually has the opposite effect.
 If one gives suggestions that are proof disappointing, this detracts from customer satisfaction.
 In addition, the customer has simply no time to process many options.